A story of 6 generations.

 Since 2017, important investments went to the stall free cattle barn that includes a huge hay dryer.
 From April until October, the cows go out to pasture while during the winter they are fed dry hay.

 Normand Côté and Madeleine Boivin own the farm since 1986.
-They use only the milk from their herd of Brown Swiss cows for cheese production.
+They use only the milk from their herd of Brown Swiss cows for their cow cheese production.
+By joining forces with another producing family, La Fromagerie Médard is realizing its long-cherished dream of producing goat's milk cheese.